 Having traded a guided tornado of early-morning activity for a series of shorter, ad-hoc interruptions throughout the day, many people are starting work earlier to help flatten the curve of their daily workload.
 Members of my team that were reliably absent until 8:45 a.m. are now in my chat window at 7:00 a.m. sharp.
 Whether it’s a working mom wanting to get in a one-on-one meeting before she makes her kids breakfast or a 6 a.m. status call from an employee on an urgent grocery run, pre-dawn meetings abound.
 In the time of social distancing, my previously deserted early morning corner is looking more like a crowded Florida beach.

-With that, here are my top nine tips for leading your team through this unprecedented period of change:
+With that, here are my top nine tips for how to manage teams remotely:

 1. Be flexible with schedules

 Set clear expectations with your team on core working hours and mandatory meeting times where necessary.
 Within that framework, though, exercise as much flexibility with your employees’ schedules as possible.
 With kids now at home, new rules on grocery shopping, and a bevy of other disruptions to deal with, people will need space and flexibility to make everything work.
 As I illustrated in the opening paragraphs, supporting your team may also mean having additional flexibility in your own schedule and routines.

 While you should be flexible with your schedule, it’s important to help your team members set clear boundaries on their working time.
 Setting firm boundaries on working hours is a well-known hack for remote work veterans, but employees that find themselves abruptly teleported into embryonic home office operations will often end up working more hours than they did when commuting to the office.
 Help your people establish sustainable routines as quickly as possible.